finanalyst/collection/README.md

 ## Compilation Milestone
 (Skipped if the `:without-processing` flag is True)

-At this milestone plugins are provided to add compiled data to the `ProcessedPod` object, so that the sources in the mode's directory can function.
+At this milestone plugin callables are provided to add compiled data to the `ProcessedPod` object, so that the sources in the mode's directory can function.

 During the **Render** stage, the `%processed` hash is constructed whose keys are the filenames of the output files, and whose values are a hash of the page components of each page.

-The `compilation` plugins could, eg, collect page component data (eg., Table of Contents, Glossaries, Footnotes), and write them into the `ProcessedPod` object separately so there is a TOC, Glossary, etc structure whose keys are filenames.
+The `compilation` plugin callables could, eg, collect page component data (eg., Table of Contents, Glossaries, Footnotes), and write them into the `ProcessedPod` object separately so there is a TOC, Glossary, etc structure whose keys are filenames.

-The return value of `collect` at the inspection point is a list of `ProcessedPod`, `%process`, with the `ProcessedPod` already changed by the `compilation` plugins.
+The return value of `collect` at the inspection point is a list of `ProcessedPod`, `%process`, with the `ProcessedPod` already changed by the `compilation` plugin callables.

 ## Transfer Milestone
 (Skipped if the `:without-processing` flag is True)